RedCoder4/DiscordStreamer/readme.md

   - reshuffle - Reshuffles the playlist, and starts skips to the first song.

 ## Support
-If you're familiar with looking at the code, there's basically all you need to know about this module including documentation.
+We have documentation right [here!](https://cernodile.com/docs/DiscordStreamer).
 However, if you're lost and need more information, contact us at
 [![Discord](https://discordapp.com/api/guilds/256444503123034112/widget.png?style=banner2)](https://discord.gg/NQcgJzR)